Causal perturbative QED and white noise: Product operation. Wick theorem for products

 \section{Product operation.
 Wick theorem for products}

-Finally, let us return to the Wick theorem for ``products'' of Wick polynomials of free fields.
-In the intermediate stage of the computations of the scattering operator and interacting fields a so-called Wick theorem (\cite{Bogoliubov_Shirkov}, \S 17.2) is used for decomposition of the ``product''
+Let us consider Wick theorem for ``products'' of Wick polynomials of free fields.
+In the intermediate stage of the computations of the scattering operator and interacting fields the so-called Wick theorem (\cite{Bogoliubov_Shirkov}, \S 17.2) is used for decomposition of the ``product''

 of Wick product monomials